waterswv/atm-react/README.md

     b.
 Define a click handler method within the `Account` class

     ```javascript
           handleDepositClick(e) {
             // It is good practice to still prevent default behavior
             e.preventDefault()
             // set a local variable to the amount entered in the text box.
 What does that + symbol do?
             let amount = +this.refs.amount.value
-              // set a local variable to the new balance based off of the original balance + amount
+            // set a local variable to the new balance based off of the original balance + amoun
             let newBalance = this.state.balance + amount;
             // set the balance to the newBalance using the setState method (necessary)
             this.setState({
               balance: newBalance
             })
             // empty out the text box in this component
             this.refs.amount.value = '';
           }
     ```

     </details>